 “I was very happy, I put a lot of effort into my costume, and especially my senior year, I wanted to go out with a banger,” Linda said.

 Caitlin Morrow as Bo Peep and Lola Frey as Mr. Potato Head won the best duo contest.
-Costumes of other contestants included Gravity Falls characters, Curious George and the Man with the Yellow Hat, and upper school Geometry and Biology teacher Kerry Clingen and her pet turtle.
+Costumes of other contestants included Gravity Falls characters, Curious George and the Man with the Yellow Hat, and upper school geometry and biology teacher Kerry Clingen and her pet turtle.

 The prize for best group costume went to seniors Ethan Newinski and Lucia Butterfield, junior Will Linnett, and freshman Hayden Price, who dressed up as Scooby Doo characters together.
 Other contestants included Crumbl cookies and characters from Little Red Riding Hood.